25 Soft Skills for Clinical Research Associates (CRA) and Coordinators (CRC)

 As a clinical research industry, we should leverage technology to make research more interesting and engaging.
-Being tech savvy doesn’t end once you learn how to use Microsoft Word, Excel, PowerPoint or Electronic Data Capture (EDC) systems.
+Being tech-savvy doesn’t end once you learn how to use Microsoft Word, Excel, PowerPoint or Electronic Data Capture (EDC) systems.

-For example, sponsors can use email software such as Marketo to send out well-designed clinical trial newsletters to research sites rather sending an email with a PDF attachment that very few people bother to open.
+For example, sponsors can use email software such as Marketo to send out well-designed clinical trial newsletters to research sites rather than sending an email with a PDF attachment that very few people bother to open.

 Other ideas include the use of electronic informed consent solutions (eICF), transfer imaging data online rather than via courier services or using social media to recruit patients.